Nicole Sartini-Cprek, M.Ed., LPCC, NCC

 Co-Founder, Clinical Director and Therapist

-Nicole Sartini-Cprek has been practicing therapy professionally since 2010 and has been working in the field as a non-professional since 1999.
-During that time, Nicole gained experience working with individuals dealing with depression, anxiety, post-traumatic stress, abuse, neglect, poor self esteem and many other stress related problems.
-Her specialty is helping adults who are recovering from difficult childhoods or getting a late start in developing into the person they know they can be.
-Nicole also specializes in assisting individuals going through major life changes such as entering adulthood, entering or graduating from college, getting married, making job changes or preparing for or adjusting to the birth or a child.
+Nicole Sartini-Cprek has been practicing therapy professionally since 2010 and working in the field as a non-professional since 1999.
+Sartini-Cprek’s specialty is helping adults who are recovering from difficult childhoods, leaders who are looking to find more balance in their lives and high-functioning individuals who suffer from anxiety or depression.
+She also specializes in assisting individuals going through major life changes such as: entering adulthood, starting or graduating from college, getting married, making job changes or preparing for or adjusting to the birth of a child.
 Nicole’s counseling practice involves integrating traditional talk therapy with mind-body work through the practice of mindfulness, the use of diet and exercise, nutritional supplements and an emphasis on developing a healthy self image.

 Nicole believes that every life obstacle we face can be transformed into an opportunity for growth.
 We cannot change the past, but, as long as we are alive, we can acknowledge and act on the fact that we are still writing our stories- that the present and future are still ours to create.
 We can make the choice to love ourselves just as we are, and at the same time, move forward toward our goals and the kind of life we most want.
 It is her intention to help every person she works with to the best of her ability and to respect the trust they put in her as a mental health professional by offering thoughtful and evidence-based interventions.